Koda-Health/reverse-code-review/README.md

 Those options are:

-1. **Just a verbale discussion:** You can just look over the code on your own time.
+1. **Verbal discussion:** You can just look over the code on your own time.
 Then on our technical interview call, we can verbally discuss the code-- answer any questions you might have if you need more context, points of discussion, etc

 2. **Formal PR:** If you prefer to do a more realistic/formal code review, you can fork this repo, then create a PR on your fork and invite `acomito` to reveiw it.